mikecroucher/awesome-MATLAB/Contributing.md

 ### Submitting Pull Requests

-Feel free to take any open issue, just make sure that you follow the contribution guidelines.
+Feel free to take any open issue, just ensure that you follow the contribution guidelines.

 ### Voting and commenting